wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Wisconsin Bankruptcy Archived Records

 Archived documents in the U.S. are maintained by the National Archives and Records Administration (NARA).
-Requesters can gain access to archived bankruptcy records by contacting NARA’s Federal Records Center at Chicago.
+Requesters may also obtain archived bankruptcy records by contacting NARA’s Federal Records Center at Chicago.
 Download, complete, and submit the bankruptcy records form to:

 Federal Records Center